approov/quickstart-react-native/README.md

 # Approov Quickstart: React Native

 This quickstart is written specifically for Android and iOS apps that are implemented using [`React Native`](https://reactnative.dev/) and the [`React Native Networking`](https://reactnative.dev/docs/network), including any networking based on the `XMLHttpRequest API` so including `frisbee` and `axios`.
+Support is also provided for [rn-fetch-blob](https://github.com/joltup/rn-fetch-blob).
 If this is not your situation then check if there is a more relevant quickstart guide available.

 This quickstart provides the basic steps for integrating Approov into your app.
 A more detailed step-by-step guide using a [Shapes App Example](https://github.com/approov/quickstart-react-native/blob/main/SHAPES-EXAMPLE.md) is also available.